sartography/cr-connect-tutorial/02_environment/00_index.rst

 Environment
 =======================

-In this section, we install a development environment for CRConnect.
+In this section, we set up a development environment for CRConnect.
-This includes four code bases and

-This section covers how to install a development environment for developing CR Connect.

 ..
 Note::